Award holder information

 - External granting agencies may restrict the number of hours of employment permitted.
 Contact the external agencies directly for their policies.

 - Doctoral students whose awards are granted for more than three (3) terms (one year), that plan to work full-time during the summer or any other term, are required to notify the Graduate Awards Advisor of the School of Graduate Studies at least two (2) months prior to the work term by requesting a one-term deferment of their award in writing by email to: graduate- firstname.lastname@example.org, indicating “Work Term Deferment” in the subject line.

 - Recipients may request a maximum of two (2) deferments of one (1) term each for employment purposes; the work terms cannot be consecutive.
 Students must request a leave of absence from their program during these terms.

 - Award holders cannot be on paid leave from their employer, on a paid sabbatical, nor pursuing full-time employment during their term of tenure.
 In these cases, the award may be held in name only.

-- International students cannot hold a Concordia International Tuition Award of Excellence if their tuition fees are paid through a scholarship that they hold, or if they benefit from an international tuition fee remission as a result of an agreement between the Government of Québec and their home country.
-In these cases you must notify the Manager, Graduate Awards.
+- International students cannot hold a Concordia International Tuition Award of Excellence if their tuition fees are paid through a scholarship that they hold, if they become a permanent resident, or if they benefit from an international tuition fee remission as a result of an agreement between the Government of Québec and their home country.
+In these cases, you must notify the Manager, Graduate Awards.

-- Award holders are responsible for remaining in good academic standing, maintain a minimum GPA of 3.0 with no failure grades, no more than one C, and not have been sanctioned under the Academic Code in order to receive approval for installments each semester.
+Award holders are responsible for remaining in good academic standing, maintain a minimum GPA of 3.0 with no failure grades, no more than one C, and not have been sanctioned under the Academic Code in order to receive approval for installments each term.

-Should you have any questions regarding the above procedures, please contact the awards office at (514) 848-2424, ext.
-3835 or by email at email@example.com
+Should you have any questions regarding the above procedures, please contact the awards office at email@example.com